XiangruiOdu/XiangruiOdu.github.io/_pages/about.md

 Bio
 ======
-I am currently a first-year PhD student major in computer science in Old Dominion University(Advisor: Prof. Hongyi Wu).
+I am currently a first-year PhD student major in computer science in Old Dominion University(Advisor: Prof. Hongyi Wu and Dr. Rui Ning).
 Before that, I did my master in computer system engineering in University of Glasgow(2019) and bachlor of computer science in Guangxi University(2018).
 I come from Qingdao, China; a beautiful costal city.
 Love sports and gaming for leisure time.